ZuckermanBrain/202008_datajoint_matlab_tutorial/README.md

-# Columbia workshon August 2020, for DataJoint Matlab
+# Columbia workshop August 2020, for DataJoint Matlab

 The materials include: